Grizzly 399: In popular culture

+Television

+A television documentary "Grizzly 399: Queen of the Tetons" was produced, which PBS broadcast on as an episode of Nature.
+The one-hour show covers a period between May 2020 and Spring 2023, in which photographers, conservationists, biologists, residents, ranchers, and other concerned individuals discuss the impact of 399 and her four cubs on the community, highlighting the debate over delisting grizzlies as an endangered species.
+It was nominated for an Emmy Award in the category of Outstanding Nature Documentary.

 Books

 Grizzly 399: The Story of a Remarkable Bear is a children's book published in May 2020 in Idaho Falls.
 The book is written by Sylvia M. Medina, illustrated by Morgan Spicer and includes photographs by American nature and wildlife photographer, Thomas D. Mangelsen.
 The publisher published a subsequent book with the same author, illustrator and photographer in April 2021 to include Grizzly 399's new cubs, titled, "Grizzly 399's Hibernation Pandemonium" after the 24-year-old mother bear surprised the world with the birth of four more cubs in the spring of 2020.

 Grizzlies of Pilgrim Creek In 2015, Thomas D. Mangelsen collaborated with Wilkinson to create the book about Grizzly 399 and her progeny.
 Mangelsen made it one of his priorities for over ten years to record her life, including her hibernation schedule, feeding, and mothering; he recorded the birth of three sets of triplets and a set of twins.
 His photographs, especially the one he dubbed, "An Icon of Motherhood", helped make her the most famous mother grizzly, maybe the most famous grizzly, in the world.
 Millions of people visit the Greater Yellowstone Ecosystem just to see these grizzly bears.